General import operation

 To carry out an import in good conditions, we advise you to follow these steps:

-- create multiple ingredients via the interface.
+- make a creation of multiple ingredients via the interface.

 Use the example file while keeping the validation